 The number one priority for businesses today is customer experience (CX), which is understandable since 86% of buyers will pay more if their experience with a brand is exceptional.

-After a year like 2020, customers seek local businesses that are empathetic, compassionate, and trustworthy.
+In a post-COVID world, customers seek local businesses that are empathetic, compassionate, and trustworthy more than ever.
 According to a recent Salesforce study, 89% of customers are more loyal to companies they trust.

 So we understand how crucial a good customer experience is – and that trust plays into that.
 Now we need to figure out how to improve the buyer’s journey to enhance CX wherever possible.
 Analyzing the awareness, consideration, and decision stages can help you address any pain points that stick out along the way.